kovidgoyal/calibre/manual/virtual_libraries.rst

 The value following ``vl:`` must be the name of a Virtual library.
 If the Virtual library name contains spaces then surround it with quotes.

-One use for a Virtual library search is in the content server.
+One use for a Virtual library search is in the Content server.
 In :guilabel:`Preferences->Sharing over the net->Require username and password` you can limit the calibre libraries visible to a user.
 For each visible library you can specify a search expression to further limit which books are seen.
 Use